Martin Finnegan: Career

 Born in Lusk, County Dublin, Finnegan took up riding at a young age.
 At first he went grass track racing where he tasted success.
-In his later teens his boss at the time, Tony Carton, offered Martin the lend of a bike to try his hand at circuit racing.
-They went out that day and Martin did almost 100 laps and caught the bug.
+In his later teens his boss at the time, Tony Carton, offered Finnegan the lend of a bike to try his hand at circuit racing.
+They went out that day and Finnegan did almost 100 laps and caught the bug.

 A winner of 43 Irish road races since 1997, in addition to winning the 2000 Junior Newcomers Manx Grand Prix, Finnegan scored a podium at the 2005 Isle of Man TT where he became the fastest Irishman to lap the course at over 127 mph.

-At the 2007 Isle of Man TT, Finnegan brought back to racing at competitive level on the Island the iconic Italian MV Agusta brand in the TT Superstock race, where he missed the podium reaching the 4th place on board of an F4 bike.
+At the 2007 Isle of Man TT, Finnegan brought back to racing at competitive level on the island the Italian MV Agusta brand in the TT Superstock race, where he missed the podium reaching the 4th place on board of an F4 bike.